 Unless so revoked, the shares represented by proxies will be voted at the meeting.
-The shares represented by the proxies solicited by our board of directors will be voted in accordance with the directions given in the proxies, but if no direction is given, such shares will be voted (i) FOR the election of the two named director nominees as Class I directors, (ii) FOR, on an advisory basis, the approval of the non-binding resolution on the compensation of the Company's Named Executive Officers as described in the Company's proxy statement under "Executive Compensation", (iii) FOR the approval of the conversion of our outstanding Series C Convertible Preferred Stock, par value \$0.01 per share (the "Series C Preferred Stock"), into shares of our common stock, par value \$0.01 per share, which we refer to as our "common stock" by the removal of the restriction that prohibits such conversion (the "Issuance Restriction"), (iv) FOR the approval of an amendment to the Company's Amended and Restated Certificate of Incorporation, as amended, amending the Certificate of Designation of the Series B Convertible Preferred Stock, par value \$0.01 per share (the "Series B Preferred Stock") to modify the definition of "Director-Step Down Date" and "Director Cessation Date", (v) FOR the approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to eliminate the ability of a majority of our entire board of directors to remove directors for cause, (vi) FOR the approval of an amendment to the Amended and Restated Certificate of Incorporation, as amended, of Carrols Holdco Inc. ("Carrols Holdco"), Carrols Restaurant Group's wholly-owned subsidiary, to remove a provision that requires the vote of stockholders of Carrols Restaurant Group, in addition to the vote of Carrols Restaurant Group (as sole stockholder) in order for Carrols Holdco to take certain actions and (vii) FOR the ratification of the appointment of Deloitte & Touche LLP, which we refer to as "Deloitte", as the independent registered public accounting firm of the Company for the 2019 fiscal year.
+The shares represented by the proxies solicited by our board of directors will be voted in accordance with the directions given in the proxies, but if no direction is given, such shares will be voted (i) FOR the election of the three named director nominees as Class II directors, (ii) FOR, on an advisory basis, the approval of the nonbinding resolution on the compensation of the Company's Named Executive Officers as described in the Company's proxy statement under "Executive Compensation" and (iii) FOR the ratification of the appointment of Deloitte & Touche LLP, which we refer to as "Deloitte", as the independent registered public accounting firm of the Company for the 2020 fiscal year.

-Stockholders vote at the meeting by casting ballots (in person or by proxy) which are tabulated by a person who is appointed by the board of directors before the meeting to serve as inspector of election at the meeting and who has executed and verified an oath of office.
-The affirmative vote of (i) a majority of the shares voting with respect to a director nominee (excluding abstentions) is required to elect such director nominee to the board of directors, (ii) a majority of the shares present at the meeting and entitled to vote on the subject matter is required to approve, on an advisory basis, the non-binding resolution on the compensation of the Company's Named Executive Officers as described in the Company's proxy statement under "Executive Compensation", (iii), a majority of the shares present at the meeting and entitled to vote on the subject matter is required to approve the conversion of our outstanding Series C Preferred Stock into shares of our common stock by the removal of the restriction that prohibits such conversion, (iv) a majority of the outstanding shares of our common stock, together with our Series B Preferred Stock (voting on an as-converted basis), voting together as a single class is required to approve an amendment to our Amended and Restated Certificate of Incorporation, as amended, amending the Certificate of Designation of the Series B Preferred Stock to modify the definition of "Director-Step Down Date" and "Director Cessation Date", (v) sixty-six and two-thirds percent (66 3/3%) of the outstanding shares of our common stock, together with our Series B Preferred Stock (voting on an as-converted basis), voting together as a single class is required to approve the amendment to our Amended and Restated Certificate of Incorporation, as amended, to eliminate the ability of a majority of our entire board of directors to remove directors for cause, (vi) a majority of the outstanding shares of our common stock, together with our Series B Preferred Stock (voting on an as-converted basis), voting together as a single class is required to approve an amendment to the Amended and Restated Certificate of Incorporation, as amended, of Carrols Holdco, Carrols Restaurant Group's whollyowned subsidiary, to remove a provision that requires the vote of stockholders of Carrols Restaurant Group, in addition to the vote of Carrols Restaurant Group (as sole stockholder) in order for Carrols Holdco to take certain actions, (vii) a majority of the shares present at the meeting and entitled to vote on the subject matter is required to ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the 2019 fiscal year and (viii) a majority of the shares present at the meeting and entitled to vote on the subject matter is required to approve any other business which may properly come before the meeting.
+Stockholders vote at the meeting by casting ballots (in person, via the Internet at www.virtualshareholdermeeting.com/TAST2020 or by proxy) which are tabulated by a person who is appointed by the board of directors before the meeting to serve as inspector of election at the meeting and who has executed and verified an oath of office.
+The affirmative vote of (i) a majority of the shares voting with respect to a director nominee (excluding abstentions) is required to elect such director nominee to the board of directors, (ii) a majority of the shares present at the meeting and entitled to vote on the subject matter is required to approve, on an advisory basis, the non-binding resolution on the compensation of the Company's Named Executive Officers as described in the Company's proxy statement under "Executive Compensation", (iii) a majority of the shares present at the meeting and entitled to vote on the subject matter is required to vote on the subject matter is required to approve any other business which may properly come before the meeting.
 Abstentions and broker "non-votes" are included in the determination of the number of shares present at the meeting for quorum purposes.
 Abstentions will count as a vote against the proposals, other than for the election of directors.
 Broker "non-votes" are not counted in the tabulations of the votes cast or present at the meeting and entitled to vote on any of the proposals and therefore will have no effect on the outcome of the proposals.

 If your shares are held in "street name", you have the right to direct your broker, bank or nominee how to vote.
 If you do not provide voting instructions, under the New York Stock Exchange rules, your broker, bank or nominee may only vote shares on discretionary matters.
 A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.
-Proposal 7 is considered a discretionary item and may be voted in the absence of instructions.
-Proposals 1, 2, 3, 4, 5 and 6 are non-discretionary items, and your broker, bank or nominee may not vote your shares on these items in the absence of voting instructions.
+Proposal 3 is considered a discretionary item and may be voted in the absence of instructions.
+Proposals 1 and 2 are non-discretionary items, and your broker, bank or nominee may not vote your shares on these items in the absence of voting instructions.

 Our principal executive offices are located at 968 James Street, Syracuse, New York 13203.
-The approximate date on which the Notice was first sent or given to stockholders was on or about July 17, 2019.
+The approximate date on which the Notice was first sent or given to stockholders was on or about April 24, 2020.